 First-Time Homebuyer Tax Credit

 Currently, there is no federal tax credit for first-time homebuyers that have been passed into law.
 There are several drafts of bills to provide a new First Time Homebuyer Credit and/or a First-Time Home Buyer Grant.
-The information is on this page, but is not signed into law and does not apply to this year's tax return.
+The information is on this page, but is not signed into law and does not apply to 2023 year's tax return.

 The "old" First Time Homebuyers Tax Credit (FTHBC) is an expired tax credit that was available for 2010 and earlier tax returns.
 Therefore, 2010 was the last year in which the First-Time Homebuyer Tax Credit was available to all taxpayers.
 The information for the 2008-2010 credit further below will remain on this page for filers amending 2010 and earlier tax returns (members of the military may be able to claim the credit on their amended 2011 Tax Returns).